-Walmart, being the world’s largest private employer, has become one of the most recognized superstores worldwide.
-The company is constantly working on cutting-edge technology to make the lives of its customers easier.
+Being the world’s largest private employer, Walmart has become one of the most recognized superstores worldwide.
 And so, they’re always on the lookout for skilled software developers who can help with these high-impact projects.

 At IK, you get the unique opportunity to learn from expert instructors who are hiring managers and tech leads at Google, Facebook, Apple, and other top Silicon Valley tech companies.

 Want to nail your next tech interview?
 Sign up for our FREE Webinar.

 We’ve curated a list of Walmart interview questions on behavioral skills and coding that’ll assist you in preparing for the role you’re applying for.